AsylumConnect Chosen for Urban Justice Center’s 2019 Social Justice Accelerator

 New Accelerator Announcement

 ASYLUMCONNECT SELECTED AS ONE OF FIVE INAUGURAL WINNERS OF URBAN JUSTICE CENTER’S SOCIAL JUSTICE ACCELERATOR

 NEW YORK, NY, Mar.
-18, 2019 — Today, the Urban Justice Center (UJC) announced the inaugural winners of the Social Justice Accelerator competition: Power of PURPOSE, the Surveillance Technology Oversight Project, or S.T.O.P., The Brave House, the College Athlete Advocacy Initiative, and AsylumConnect.
+18, 2019 — Today, the Urban Justice Center (UJC) announced the inaugural winners of the Social Justice Accelerator competition: Power of PURPOSE, the Surveillance Technology Oversight Project, or S.T.O.P., The Brave House, the College Athlete Advocacy Initiative, and AsylumConnect looking for cv building services.
 These five innovative nonprofits were chosen because they show great promise in their ability to tackle the nation’s most pressing problems.

 The Social Justice Accelerator is the first effort of its kind to apply a venture capital/start-up model to fund nonprofits promising to tackle pressing community problems.
 UJC will enable the winning projects to function with complete autonomy while providing them with necessary support to successfully develop into fully functioning nonprofits.
 Housed in UJC’s office space, the winning projects will have the full benefit of UJC’s staff and resources, including fiscal and human resources management, and access to premiere fundraising software and other digital services.